Indigenous Scout Troop Finds Sweet Success Producing Chocolate

 Because of this extensive process, the troop had a difficult time finalizing a recipe that met their satisfaction.
 Adding to the challenge, while using an open fire pit to cook the chocolate it can at times be difficult to maintain a consistent flame and control cooking temperature.
 For this reason, as we are finding with our many attempts, consistent quality of product continues to be an issue.
 Additionally, as first-time managers of a full-fledged business operation, the troops find themselves learning by trial and error as they try to find an appropriate methodology to track inventory and sales revenues.
 Despite these challenges, the troop has learned a lot and continues to persevere as a team by selling their product at local markets and community events.

 I am so proud of our group and very excited to see where they take this project over the coming year.
 There are plans to bring in more kids, teach about the cultural importance of cacao, and work with partners at Costa Rican universities.
-I look forward to watching their operations develop and would like to extend my greatest thanks to our wonderful project partners in the Bribri reserve and scouts alike for the “[tastiest] job I have ever loved.”
+I look forward to watching their operations develop and would like to extend my greatest thanks to our wonderful project partners in the Bribri territory and scouts alike for the “[tastiest] job I have ever loved.”